crotwell/TauP/src/doc/sphinx/source/models.rst

 are placed on a line by themselves between the two lines representing the sample points above and below the depth of the discontinuity.

 These help to determine where a particular phase propagates.
-For instance, in a model that has many crustal and upper mantle layers, from which discontinuity does the phase \texttt{PvmP} reflect?
+For instance, in a model that has many crustal and upper mantle layers, from which discontinuity does the phase :code:`PvmP` reflect?
 Explicit labeling eliminates potential ambiguity.

 =================     =============================================
 Labels                Description
 =================     =============================================
-mantle, moho          moho, crust-mantle boundary outer-core, cmb       mantle-core boundary inner-core, icocb     inner outer core boundary
+crust                 top of crust mantle, moho          moho, crust-mantle boundary outer-core, cmb       mantle-core boundary inner-core, icocb     inner outer core boundary